-Being the last budget of the present government, The budget 2019 had been much talked about.
+Being the last budget of the present government, budget 2019 had been much talked about, especially because of budget 2019 tax policies.
 All the sections of the society had been looking forward to the changes that the government has to bring in.
 This budget has included everyone and has been focused on improving the condition of the financial condition of the middle class.
 There have been amendments in the Income Tax Act 1961 and Goods and Services tax along with changes in many other areas as well.

 With the raising of the standard tax deduction for people who had made investments in savings, which constitute around 90% of the middle-class taxpayers, around 3 crore middle taxpayers will be affected.
 Also, this budget provides relief to the renting house owners and exemptions raised for self-occupied house property.